stefreschke/hwr-oop-project-template/README.md

-# HWR OOP Lecture Project Template
+# HWR OOP Doppelkopf Gruppe 6

 This repository contains a student project created for an ongoing lecture on object-oriented programming with Java/Kotlin at HWR Berlin (summer term 2024).